-OPNAVINST 1160.8B and the current SRB NAVADMIN govern the SRB Program.
-Please refer to the NPC Reference Library/Messages/NAVADMINS for the most recent SRB NAVADMIN.
+OPNAVINST 1160.8B and NAVADMIN 272/19 govern the SRB Program.
 BUPERS 328 does not produce a cheat sheet or desk guide.
-If you are using one, then it is likely does not reflect current policy and processes.
-Work from the applicable source documents only.
-When in doubt, ask BUPERS 328.
+If you are using one, then it likely does not reflect current policy and processes.
+Work from the above linked source documents only.
+When in doubt, ask the SRB Desk at BUPERS 328.

 Shutdowns and Reductions